COVID-19 Patient and Visitor Information

 What can I do to protect myself?

-It is understandable to feel uncertain or anxious during a public health crisis, and we need to remember to avoid making assumptions about others’ perceived symptoms or any characteristics of identity.
+It is understandable to feel uncertain or anxious during a public health crisis, and we need to avoid making assumptions about others’ perceived symptoms or any characteristics of identity.
 Currently, there is no vaccine to prevent the novel coronavirus infection.
-The best way to prevent infection is to avoid being exposed to this virus.
+The best way to prevent illness is to avoid being exposed to this virus.

 Here are the current CDC recommendations to help prevent the spread of respiratory viruses: